|

 are thinking, I must be nuts.
 Possibly, but curiosity got the

+best of me.
 The 33 grain test

 load case was similar after firing to the 31 grain cases, but